The Conformal Universe II: Conformal Symmetry, its Spontaneous Breakdown and Higgs Fields in Conformally Flat Spacetime: The conformal group and its representations

 where $I_0 x=-x/x^2$.

-As explained in the beginning of \S\,6 Part I, covariant vector fields $A_\mu(x)$ and covariant axial--vector fields $A^5_\mu(x)$ have dimension 0, while scalar fields $\varphi(x)$ and pseudoscalar fields $\pi(x)$ have dimension $-1$.
+As explained at the beginning of \S\,3.1 Part I, covariant vector fields $A_\mu(x)$ and covariant axial--vector fields $A^5_\mu(x)$ have dimension 0, whereas scalar fields $\varphi(x)$ and pseudoscalar fields $\pi(x)$ have dimension $-1$.
 Therefore, for consistency with field equations, they are transformed by $I_0$ as follows

-Combining Eqs. (\ref{I0veccurr})--(\ref{I0scaldens}) with Eqs. (\ref{I0vec})--(\ref{I0scalfields}) and using the replacements
+Combining Eqs (\ref{I0veccurr})--(\ref{I0scaldens}) with Eqs (\ref{I0vec})--(\ref{I0scalfields}) and using the replacements

 we obtain the transformation laws

 showing that all Lagrangian densities of interest are transformed by $I_0$ as